This topic presents an overview of the differences between the QuarkXPress and InDesign attributes and features available to use in Q++Studio.

 Only Available in InDesign

-Some text face attributes used in InDesign are not available in QuarkXPress, such as skew and overprint.
+Some text face attributes used in InDesign are not available in QuarkXPress, as shown using purple highlight, in the image on the right.

 Differences in Implementation